Fall 2023 Sunday School begins August 28

 Common Questions about Sunday School

-Q. If I’m visiting, do I have to register our children to attend Sunday School?
+Q. If I’m new or visiting, do I have to register our children to attend Sunday School?

-A. Visitors are always welcome and your child can join a class any Sunday.
-However registration is required.
-For the 20-21 school year, advance registration is required whether you are participating online or in person.
-Find the online registration form above.
+A. Visitors and new participants are always welcome and your child can join a class any time during the school year.
+However, registration is required.
+For the 22-23 school year, advance registration is required whether you are participating online or in person.
+You can fill out the registration form (above) any time, and we will be happy to see you in class the following Sunday.
+Registrations on Sunday mornings will be honored for the following Sunday.
+This allows us to maintain safe classrooms; thank you for understanding.

-Q. What if I have a child with special needs?
+Q. What if my child has special needs?

 A. Children with special needs are warmly welcomed in our Sunday School classes.
 Please speak to Deacon Mary about how we can create the best possible experience for your child.
-Also check out our Rejoicing Spirits service – it’s an spirit-filled, special worship experience designed for special needs children and their families!
+Also, check out our Rejoicing Spirits service – it’s a spirit-filled, special worship experience designed for special needs children and their families!

 Q. What should I do while my child is in Sunday School?

 A. Parents are welcome but not required to help in Sunday School classrooms (see more on volunteering below).
-You are welcome to attend an adult Sunday School class, Redeemer Choir practice, or the 9:45 Jazz worship service.
+You are welcome to attend an adult Sunday School class, Redeemer Choir practice, or enjoy coffee and fellowship in Sims Atrium.

 Q. When is Sunday School?